mpenet/casyn/README.md

 Contributions and suggestions are welcome.

 See clj-hector or some of the very mature java clients available if you need a production ready library right now.

 ## Installation

-Casyn uses Leinigen 2,  but it should be backward compatible with 1.x
+Casyn uses Leinigen 2, but it is compatible with 1.x

 Add the following dependency on your project.clj: